Lindsey Miller, PharmD, BCPP

 Lipscomb University College of Pharmacy

-College of Psychiatric and Neurologic Pharmacists (CPNP) Student Chapters overcome the challenges of quarantine and continue to display dedication to further promoting psychiatric pharmacy services nationally!
+College of Psychiatric and Neurologic Pharmacists (CPNP) Student Chapters have overcome the challenges of quarantine and continue to display dedication to further promoting neuropsychiatric pharmacy services nationally!

-Giving: Chapter fundraising was a time for creative expression for many chapters this past year.
-Chapters displayed their culinary skills through bake sales in addition to providing destressing kits, holiday-grams and valentines to other student pharmacists.
-Other chapters helped to raise funds for local NAMI organizations and homeless centers through various bake sales, walks and apparel sales.
-Nearly all student chapters showcased their chapter to increase membership and expose additional pharmacy students to neuropsychiatric pharmacists through professional organization fairs at their respective campuses and other socializing events.
+Chapter fundraising was again an opportunity for creative expression for many chapters this past year.
+CPNP student chapters displayed their culinary skills through bake sales, while others engaged in activities like “Movember”- a fun game night for pharmacy students to de-stress.
+Shirts, lapel pins, mugs and tumblers were all utilized to simultaneously raise money while raising awareness for mental health.
+Other chapters helped to raise funds for local NAMI organizations.
+Nearly all student chapters showcased their chapter to increase membership and expose additional pharmacy students to psychiatric pharmacists through professional organization fairs at their respective campuses and other socializing events.

 Despite the challenges that continue to present throughout the pandemic, CPNP student chapters continue to find innovative ways to educate their peers and respective communities about mental health disorders and the importance of general wellbeing.
 The Student Committee is excited to see what the future holds for the rising neuropsychiatric pharmacists.
 We are looking forward to the 2021-2022 academic year!